This article was updated in March 2022 to reflect changing conditions, prices and trends.

 The wearable health technology industry has been expanding in recent years, but the onset of the Covid-19 pandemic has provided a significant boost in demand.

-At the time of writing the coronavirus has been responsible for the deaths of nearly 2.5 million people worldwide, and many countries remain in the grip of the pandemic, despite lockdowns and the rollout of vaccines.
+As of December 2021, the coronavirus death toll stands at over 5 million people worldwide, and many countries remain in the grip of the pandemic, despite lockdowns and the rollout of vaccines.

 While such research remains preliminary, it does show the potential for wearables to be used in ways that contribute significantly to medical needs.